Ronykumawat/Advit/README.md

-A cross-platform and automated pipeline for **metagenomic classification and visualization** using **Kraken2, Bracken, and Krona**.

 # Advit
 A cross-platform and automated pipeline for **metagenomic classification and visualization** using **Kraken2, Bracken, and Krona**.

----

 ## ✨ Features
 - **Easy to install**: statically managed via conda/mamba, no compilation required